salimwid/Predicting_Online_User_Purchasing_Behaviour/README.md

 <br>

 ### Results & Business Impact
 Cost-benefit values were derived from the confusion matrix computed from the final model.
-As compared to the baseline expected revenue, which was based on average industry performance, the classification model will increase revenue by $17.74 per user.
+As compared to the baseline expected revenue, which was based on average industry performance, the classification model will increase revenue by $17.74 per user. <br>

+The improvement could be attained from: (a) preventing churn by introducing targeted marketing campaigns and advertisements to high value pages; and (b) from increasing purchasing conversion by improving low value or leaky webpage.

 ### Collaborators
 Georgius Gary Gunawan <br>